whole-communities-whole-health/wcwh-repo-template/references/README.md

-Use this file to explain what is included or linked to here.
+Use this file to explain what is included or linked to in this directory.